Dr. Michael J. Mills

 My research has focused on modeling the chemistry and microphysics of the middle atmosphere, which affect the ozone layer and our climate.
-My recent published work has shown how black carbon emissions from planned suborbital rocket launches for space tourism and scientific research could alter the radiative balance of the Earth, change stratospheric circulation, redistribute stratospheric ozone, and alter surface temperatures.
-My previous work showed how a limited nuclear war between India and Pakistan could produce catastrophic loss of stratospheric ozone globally, lasting a decade.
+My recent published work has shown how firestorms resulting from a limited, regional nuclear war between India and Pakistan could produce global ozone losses of 20%-50% over populated areas, levels unprecedented in human history, accompanied by the coldest average surface temperatures in the last 1000 years, persisting for decades.
+My previous work showed how black carbon emissions from planned suborbital rocket launches for space tourism and scientific research could alter the radiative balance of the Earth, change stratospheric circulation, redistribute stratospheric ozone, and alter surface temperatures.
 Other work suggested that high-energy cosmic rays from dense interstellar clouds caused catastrophic ozone depletion and mass extinctions in the past, during periods of magnetic reversal on Earth.
 As a graduate student, I helped develop a semi-empirical method for evaluating ozone depletion potentials, which helped insure that the dramatic depletions in ozone at the Earth's poles are correctly accounted for in evaluating substances controlled by the Montreal Protocol protecting the ozone layer.
 My work has taken me below the Antarctic Circle and above the Arctic Circle.

 "Potential climate impact of black carbon emitted by rockets," M. Ross, M. Mills, and D. Toohey, Geophys.
 Res.
 Lett., 37, L24810, doi:10.1029/2010GL044548, 2010.
 Article (14MB) Auxiliary figures (12MB) Auxiliary animation (11MB)